Join Our eNewsletter!

 - Spondylolisthesis/spondylosis - back pain caused by excessive extension of the lower back

-Overuse injuries most often happen during activities that involve repetitive movements, such as baseball, track and field, swimming, cheerleading, and gymnastics.
+Overuse injuries most often happen during activities that involve repetitive movements, such as baseball, track and field, tennis, swimming, cheerleading, and gymnastics.

 Preventing Sports Injuries